ansyblenetwork/sdg/_posts/2020-11-02-temperament-fudging-consonances.md

 The error on $$\tilde 3$$ is essentially the twelvth root of the wolf interval error and is almost imperceptible.
 It turns out that the major third approximation is also improved.

-### The Well-Tempered Clavier

-The legend goes that Bach intended the WTC to be played on an keyboard tuned with equal temperament.
+The legend goes that Bach intended the WTC to be played on a keyboard tuned with equal temperament.
 Historians have since [invented a lot of other ideas](https://en.wikipedia.org/wiki/The_Well-Tempered_Clavier#Well-Tempered_tuning).